 Addresses duties under The Control of Substances Hazardous to Health Regulations.
-Not intended for those working in laboratories, but does apply to those handling waste materials or working in an environment or with equipment that could be contaminated.
+Though not intended for those working in laboratories, this does apply to those handling waste materials or working in an environment or with equipment that could be contaminated.

 The Advisory Committee on Dangerous Pathogens (ACDP) is a non-statutory advisory non-departmental public body.
 They advise the Health and Safety Executive, and Ministers for the Department of Health and the Department for Environment, Food and Rural Affairs, and their counterparts under devolution in Scotland, Wales and Northern Ireland, on all aspects of hazards and risks to workers and others from exposure to pathogens.
 This publisher is now defunct.
 The CIS editorial team will assess all publications to ensure they remain within the scope of the service

 NBS has produced specification systems and information products for construction industry professionals for more than 40 years.
 The National Building Specification is the recognised UK national standard and is used by over 5,000 organisations.
 NBS is part of RIBA Enterprises Ltd.

 IHS Markit is a leading global source of critical information and insight for customers in a broad range of industries.
 Our customer product and service solutions span four major areas of information: energy, product lifecycle management, environmental and security.
 By focusing on our customers first, we deliver data and expertise that enable innovative and successful decision-making.
 Customers range from governments and multinational companies to smaller companies and technical professionals in more than 180 countries.
 IHS has been in business since 1959 and employs more than 3,500 people in 35 locations around the world.